 The semen is the viable liquid that is expelled from the urethra and penis during ejaculation.
 The semen is a protective fluid and is what carries the sperm, the reproductive cells.

 The semen fluid contains spermatozoa, fructose, enzymes, and proteolytic and functions mainly as the carrying vehicle for the sperm cells.
-Common abnormalities and conditions in the male canine reproductive system related to semen is infertility issues where a male, for any reason, cannot impregnate a female.
+Common abnormalities and conditions in the male canine reproductive system related to semen are infertility issues where a male, for any reason, cannot impregnate a female.
 There is a vast array of various causes that can lead to infertility.

 The male reproductive system is comprised of hormones which act as the catalysts for cell activity.
 Reproductive cells and organs within the dog’s body are regulated by hormonal chemicals.
 There are three primary hormones that are involved in the male reproductive system: